 This award honors higher education institutions for successfully integrating racial equity and social justice with sustainability.
 It seeks to foster and highlight collaborations between on-campus entities (e.g., departments focused on sustainability and diversity, equity and inclusion), as well as between the institution and the community, that advance racial equity and social justice.
 One award will be given.

-Institutions can apply for a Racial Equity and Sustainability Collaborations Award by submitting a case study to the Campus Sustainability Hub.
-You will need to login to the Hub with an AASHE Account in order to submit.
+Institutions can apply for a Racial Equity and Sustainability Collaborations Award by submitting a case study to AASHE’s Campus Sustainability Hub.
+You will need to log in to the Hub with an AASHE Account in order to submit.

-Submissions are accepted on a rolling basis and due the third Friday in May.
-If you submit today, your case study will be considered for the 2021 award season.
-If you have any questions, please email email@example.com.
+Submissions are accepted on a rolling basis and are due on the third Friday in May.
+Your application will be considered in the 2022 award season if you submit it by the deadline.
+Submissions received after the third Friday in May will be considered for the next award season.
+If you have any questions, please email firstname.lastname@example.org.

 |Submission/Nomination Deadline||Third Friday in May|